 There are several site elements that play a vital role in displaying content, optimizing the pages, and enhance the site’s speed.
 All such key elements improve users’ browsing experience.
 If you haven’t heard of pagination before, don’t worry about it.
-Guess what, you have used the pagination while going through your favourite websites and blogs, but you didn’t know what it’s called.
+Guess what, you have used the pagination while going through your favorite websites and blogs, but you didn’t know what it’s called.

 The pagination is a process of dividing a document or content into sections to make it easier for the viewer to go through the document or content.

-What it comes to the technical SEO, each and every step that assists visitors in understanding, engaging, and clicking-through is essential to the SEO process.
+What it comes to technical SEO, each and every step that assists visitors in understanding, engaging, and clicking-through is essential to the SEO process.
 Keep that in mind, pagination helps visitors go through multiple pages on the website.

-MDbootstrap.com published a tutorial on pagination, which would help web developers and website designers in understanding and implementing the pagination on the website.
+MDbootstrap.com published a tutorial on pagination, which would help web developers and website designers in understanding and implementing pagination on the website.

 The above-mentioned example showcases different styles and versions of the pagination elements.